alfiebatten/nothingClone/README.md

 - Have the site hosted so a live demo can be viewed

 ## Differentiations From The Demo Video
-- The live demo is not a perfect replica of the demo video, instead it intends to showcase the transitions and scroll events being utalised.
+- The live demo is not a perfect replica of the demo video, instead it intends to showcase the transitions and scroll events being utilised.
 - Some features were added to the live demo to increase the overall feel and functionlity of the site, such as a custom cursor, scroll indicator, hover events and text animations.

 ## Current Bugs